orfeio/orfeio/gradit.md

 ## Printing

-Print to 108 - Sherrerd Hall [via PawPrint][8].
+Print to 108 - Sherrerd Hall (the copier) [via PawPrint or PawPrintColor][8].
 Bring your Princeton ID card to release the job at the printer.

 Printing depletes your [printing quota](https://kb.princeton.edu/8329#section5), but [AIs may request an increase](https://orfe.princeton.edu/graduate/aiprint) if necessary.